-One class of solutions is the radiosity approach [10].
+One class of solutions is the radiosity approach [13].
 Radiosity, which is the basis of our work, can simulate area light sources with the underlying assumption that only diffuse reflection takes place between surfaces.
 Those surfaces that can be handled by radiosity algorithms are called Lambertian surfaces, which are ideal diffuse reflectors.
+The surfaces are subdivided into a mesh of elements, called patches, which have reflectivity and lighting properties.
 Hierarchical radiosity is an improvement over traditional radiosity solutions to overcome the computational limitations inherent in these solutions.